 In the 1980s Northside began to experience a resurgence in popularity.
 It's undervalued home prices and central location appealed to a large group of first time home buyers.
 The city designated the part of the business district around Hoffner Lodge as a historic district.
 The city has invested in several improvement projects in the last ten years.

 Today, there is a healthy business environment, an active community council and a unified religious community.
-Northside boasts a business association that is more than a century old.
+Northside boasts a business association that is almost a century old.

 The history of Northside is still unfolding.

 The Northsider Community Paper Online

 Who were these streets and places named after?

 Index to Names Referenced in Souvenir - History of Cumminsville